stelzinga/MF/MGT_99.Legend.md

 ### File
 For a file the Note Reference is [File Reference] in which File Reference is either a full path to a file or directory or a shorter version of such path.
 File References are operating system specific.

 Examples:
     $HOME/data_private/mgt/51.finance/       (Linux)
     $HOME/utils/scripts/ubu2usb.command  (Linux)
     C:\Users\yourname\mgt\finance\              (Windows)
     C:\SomeDir\SomeDoc.docx                         (Windows)

 The only requirement for a File reference is that it is clear it concerns a path to a file or directory.
 When a full path is used it will be obvious.
 Depending on Operating System there are various ways of managing File References.
 Details in [MGT: 80.Tools].

 In certain cases it may be necessary to refer to a page or sheet or chapter within a file.
 This can be achieved using extra info within the reference relating to the type (page, sheet, chapter), an '=' sign and the value (page nr, sheet name, chapter name etc.)

 Examples:
     C:\SomeDir\SomeDoc.docx Page = 100
     $HOME/data_private/mgt.xlsx Sheet = Planning

 ### URL
 URL refers to *anything* that can be accessed through a web browser: classic web pages, sharepoints, PowerBI pages, etc. For URL the Note Reference is: [URL] in which URL is of form http://something.xyz and without < and > and where 'http' can be any supported service (http, https, ftp, ftps, ssh, ...).

 ### Mail
 For Mail the Reference format is: [Mail: Text] in which Text is the Mail's Subject that was sent/received.
-Alternatively, one can use [Subject: Text].
+Alternatively,  [Subject: Text] can be used.
 The use of 'Mail:' or 'Subject:' is mandatory.

 ### Database
 Databases come in many forms but all do the same: store data.
 Databases have their own manner of connecting and retrieving/entering data.
+Reference to a database depends on the type of database e.g., [Oracle: scheme/table_name], [Oracle: table_name], etc.

 ### Meeting
 Sometimes it is relevant to refer to a meeting that was held in which specific information was shared.
 In this case the reference should show [Meet: Text] in which text is the Subject of the Meeting's invite mail.